quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-# Overview

-This document describes the values of the qlog "category", "event_type" and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
-The definitions included in this file are assumed to be used in qlog's "trace" containers, where the trace's "protocol_type" field MUST be set to "QUIC_HTTP3".

-This document is based on draft-23 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP].

 This document uses the ["TypeScript" language](https://www.typescriptlang.org/) to describe its schema in.
 We use TypeScript because it is less verbose than